 This is why users of the User Station CANNOT share user credentials of KVM switches, and each user must enter and save his or her own user credentials for KVM switches respectively.
-See Editing KVM Switches (on page 29).
+See Editing KVM Switches (on page 30).
+However, if LDAP is enabled, and you can add your KVM switches with a special setting that makes single sign-on possible.
+See Adding KVM Switches (on page 28), and also check the LDAP help for more details.
+See LDAP (on page 122).